-retina encompasses an area of about 5x5 cm.
-A schematic diagram of the retina is shown in Figure 2.4, illustrating the stereotypical connectivity composed of three main cellular layers.
+accessibility, the retina is the most studied part of the visual system.
+The retina is located at the back of the eve and has thickness of а approximately 500 μm.
+From a developmental point of view, the retina is part of the central nervous system.
+The retina encompasses an area of about 5x5 cm.
+A schematic diagram of the retina is shown in Figure 2.3. illustrating the stereotypical connectivity composed of three main cellular layers.

-Light information is converted to electrical signals by photoreceptor cells in the retina.
-Photoreceptors come in two main varieties: rods and cones.
-There are about 108 rods; these particularly are specialized for capturing photons under low-light conditions.
+Photoreceptors two main in come rods varieties: and cones.
+There are about 10^8 rods; these cells are particularly specialized for capturing photons under low-light conditions.
 Night vision depends on rods.
-There 106 cones about vision specialized for under bright light conditions.
-There are three types of cones depending on their wavelength sensitivity.
-Color vision relies on the activity of cones.
-There is extensive biochemical work characterizing the signal transduction cascades responsible for converting light into electrical signals by photoreceptors (Yau, 1994).
+There 106 cones are about specialized for vision under bright light conditions.
+There are three types of cones cascades responsible for converting light into electrical signals by photoreceptors (Yau, 1994).